moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/talisman.md

 If you hold a balance of tokens in your newly created account for your ContainerChain, you'll see the balance in the Talisman dashboard.

-## Sending and Receiving Assets on Your EVM ContainerChain {: #sending-and-receiving-assets-on-your-evm-containerchain }
+## Sending Assets on Your EVM ContainerChain {: #sending-assets-on-your-evm-containerchain }

 To transfer the native token of your ContainerChain, take the following steps: